Insignia, Work Gloves, Canteens, and Other Items

 Barracks inspection.
 Note M1910 canteens in canvas covers on the wall racks.
 One suspects the canteens spent more time there than in the field.
 Source: unknown.

 Work gloves were routine safety items for CCC boys during their seven-and-a-half hour working day.
 Written documentation of the type of work gloves issued to the 3Cs is nonexistent.

 The most common glove in CCC images is a standard civilian gauntlet glove.
 Given the pace at which gloves wore out, it seems likely they were treated as a camp consumable item, with replacements paid for from the camp budget and ordered from commercial mail order vendors or local hardware stores as needed.

-However, there is also evidence of one standard US Army work glove being centrally issued to the CCC from Quartermaster stocks, discussed below.
+However, there is also evidence of two types of standard US Army leather gloves being centrally issued to the CCC from Quartermaster stocks, as discussed below.